irichardwang/note/bigdata/观影记录/imdb-import.md

 (
-    `tconst`         VARCHAR(100) NOT NULL COMMENT 'The alphanumeric identifier of the title.', `titleType`      VARCHAR(100) COMMENT 'The type/format of the title (e.g. movie, short, tvseries, tvepisode, video, etc).', `primaryTitle`   VARCHAR(255) COMMENT 'The more popular title / the title used by the filmmakers on promotional materials at the point of release.', `originalTitle`  VARCHAR(255) COMMENT 'Original title, in the original language.', `isAdult`        BOOLEAN COMMENT '0: non-adult title; 1: adult title.', `startYear`      TINYINT COMMENT 'Represents the release year of a title.
-In the case of TV Series, it is the series start year.', `endYear`        TINYINT COMMENT 'TV Series end year.
-‘0’ for all other title types.', `runtimeMinutes` INT COMMENT 'Primary runtime of the title, in minutes.', `genres`         VARCHAR(100) COMMENT 'Includes up to three genres associated with the title.'
+    `tconst`         VARCHAR(100) NOT NULL COMMENT 'The alphanumeric identifier of the title.', `titleType`      VARCHAR(100) COMMENT 'The type/format of the title (e.g. movie, short, tvseries, tvepisode, video, etc).', `primaryTitle`   VARCHAR(1000) COMMENT 'The more popular title / the title used by the filmmakers on promotional materials at the point of release.', `originalTitle`  VARCHAR(1000) COMMENT 'Original title, in the original language.', `isAdult`        BOOLEAN COMMENT '0: non-adult title; 1: adult title.', `startYear`      SMALLINT COMMENT 'Represents the release year of a title.
+In the case of TV Series, it is the series start year.', `endYear`        SMALLINT COMMENT 'TV Series end year.
+‘0’ for all other title types.', `runtimeMinutes` SMALLINT COMMENT 'Primary runtime of the title, in minutes.', `genres`         VARCHAR(100) COMMENT 'Includes up to three genres associated with the title.'
 ) ENGINE = OLAP
     COMMENT '电影基本信息表' DISTRIBUTED BY HASH(`titleType`) BUCKETS 3